-The Hippopotamus March: Lord of the Two Lands, v.1
+The Hippopotamus Marsh: 1 (Lords of the Two Lands)

 In ancient Egypt, “Lord of the Two Lands” was one of Pharaoh’s titles, and Pauline Gedge’s new series is the story of how two generations of an Egyptian family of nobles from Thebes fought the Hyksos, the foreigners who had ruled Egypt for a century.
 In this first volume, the struggle is begun by Seq-en-en-ra, who has been goaded beyond endurance by Apepa, the Hyksos king.